josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ## Abstract and learning objectives

 This hands-on lab is designed to provide exposure to many of Microsoft's transformative line of business applications built using Microsoft big data and advanced analytics.

-The goal is to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.
+By the end of the lab, you will be able to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.

-Margie's Travel (MT) provides concierge services for business travelers.
-In an increasingly crowded market, they are always looking for ways to differentiate themselves, and provide added value to their corporate customers.

-They are looking to pilot a web app that their internal customer service agents can use to provide additional information useful to the traveler during the flight booking process.
-They want to enable their agents to enter in the flight information and produce a prediction as to whether the departing flight will encounter a 15-minute or longer delay, considering the weather forecasted for the departure hour.

-In this workshop, you will deploy a web app using Machine Learning (ML) to predict travel delays given flight delay data and weather conditions.
-Plan a bulk data import operation, followed by preparation, such as cleaning and manipulating the data for testing, and training your Machine Learning model.

 ## Overview